unboxed/unboxed.co/source/blog/2020-04-15-the-future-planning-system-for-local-authorities.html.markdown

 # Creating a system that works across local authorities

-A core part of being a Local Digital Fund project is to create a system that can solve a common problem — BoPS needs to meet the needs of planning officers across multiple local authorities.
+A core part of being a Local Digital Fund project is to create a system that can solve a common problem — BoPS needs to meet the needs of planning officers and planning managers across multiple local authorities.

 Throughout discovery, our team carried out primary user research with planning officers across a wide range of different local authorities (London, non-London, inner city, rural, larger and smaller) to identify common user needs.

-Research also highlighted some of the biggest differences between planning departments, with some examples including:
+Research also highlighted some of the biggest <i>differences</i> between planning departments, with some examples including:

-* <b>Different authorities have different processes in place</b> — processes are often dictated by the existing systems that are in place, providing limited-to-no flexibility to improve the processes, so authorities can process applications in slightly different ways
+* <b>Different authorities have different processes in place</b> — processes are often dictated by the existing systems that are in place, providing limited-to-no flexibility to improve the processes, leading authorities to process applications in slightly different ways
 * <b>Individuals have their own preferred tools</b> — planning officers have their own preferred set of tools to support the application process, including those to check plans and drawings, find neighbours’ addresses and assess a property’s flood risk
 * <b>Each authority is configured locally</b> — each local authority has their own GIS (Geographic Information System) map and local policies for consideration